leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: diabeticretinopathy-symptoms_signs-retina_5
 - Can diabetic retinopathy cause vision loss?
+- why do people with diabetes get eye problems
+- does diabetes cause blindness
+- why does high blood sugar cause eye problems
+- Can diabetes cause blindness
 - Is diabetic retinopathy serious?
 - Will I become blind if I have diabetic retinopathy?
 - How does diabetic retinopathy cause blindness?